Lin Utzon: Personal life and education

 When she was 19, after disputes over the opera house, she and her family left Australia at short notice in April 1966.
 Back in Denmark, she married the architect Alex Popov who had worked with her father in Australia.
 The couple had two children in the early 1970s, Naja and Mika.
 After an early divorce, the children mainly lived with Utzon in her Danish home.

 Artistic work

 Utzon's early creations included brightly coloured textiles for Bagsværd Church (1975–1977).
-In the mid-1980s, she spent three years decorating the new Volvo headquarters in Göteborg, Sweden, with a 36-metre wall and a 16-metre tapestry.
+In the mid-1980s, she spent three years decorating the new Volvo headquarters in Gothenburg, Sweden, with a 36-metre wall and a 16-metre tapestry.
 In 1988, she completed a large red, white and black mural at the San Jose Convention Center resembling a flock of birds in flight.
 She has since decorated walls in the library of the Royal Veterinary and Agricultural College in Frederiksberg, and has added ceramic reliefs to the Finger B extension of Copenhagen Airport.
 Her creations have also included costumes and scenery for the Royal Danish Ballet.

 Since the early 1990s, Utzon has been married to the blind French writer Hugues de Montalembert.
 The couple spend their time between Denmark, Paris and Can Feliz, the house on the island of Mallorca Utzon inherited from her father.